Skip to main content

 • “If this was a game made by a large studio, there would probably be music that played whenever the centipede got closer, and maybe a quick time event when it attacked.”

-• “The only thing I'd like to see added is just more music, and maybe some ambient music for these long climbs.”
+• “The only thing I'd like to see added is more music, maybe some ambient tracks for the long climbs.”

 • humor